Only currently registered girls and volunteers will have access to camp properties.

 Each camp has a limited capacity for camp lodging.
 Each camp also allows four persons per tent available for tent camping.

-Masks (covering nose and mouth) are required at all GSTOP properties.
+Masks (covering nose and mouth) are recommended at all GSTOP properties but are not required.

 You must follow the Texas state guidelines under “Overnight Youth Camp Operators,” “Overnight Youth Camp Families,” and “Youth Clubs.”